LogSentinel/sentineldb-documentation/getting-started.rst

         -d "{\n  \"name\": \"Sample Template with Pebble syntax\",\n  \"content\": \"Hello {{ user.username }}, your email is {{ user.email }}\"\n}" \
         -H "Content-Type: application/json" \
         -H "Authorization: Basic NWFlZTI0OTctNDU4ZS00NjU4LWI5NDItNjQzOTNkOTZhN2I4OjF..."

+The Pebble syntax evaluates the ``user.username`` to the username of the recipient the email/SMS is send to (same with the ``user.email``).
+There are a couple of "keys" like that and here is the full list of them.

+* ``user`` - contains the general information about an user
+* ``userAttributes`` - contains specific information about the user
+* ``record`` - contains the body of a given record
+* ``rawRecord`` - contains the general information about a record

+For more information on how to use the template and messaging API you can check our `API Reference <https://api.db.logsentinel.com/api>`_